 Don't be surprised if you come up to your favorite bakery and there's a sign which says, "Traveling- be back next month", (though you're probably friends with the owner and you guys have talked story about their upcoming trip).
-Use Siri or the internet to check hours if you want a late night snack, because there's maybe 3 locations which are open 24hrs.
+Use the internet to check hours if you want a late night snack, because there's maybe 3 locations which are open 24hrs.
 In addition weekends are limited hours compared to the mainland, and shops tend to shut down around dinner time.

 When you play around the island remember- you don't know if you're running into tourists, locals, or multi-millionaires.
 They are all dressed the same, casual, and maybe a little ruffled by the elements.
 Treat everyone with kindness.
 And being a prime vacation spot one of your friends may have a cousin who has a vacation home near by and works for Tesla, or Disney or some other big company.